JonasGroeger/jetbrains-ppa/README.md

 Debian repository so here is this PPA.

 There are already [existing PPAs](https://launchpad.net/~mmk2410/+archive/ubuntu/intellij-idea).
-However, none have continuous delivery or provides a wide range of JetBrains products.
+However, none have continuous delivery or provide a wide range of JetBrains products.